Do electronic signatures reduce cost for medical device manufacturers?

 - Make or buy the Digital Certificates (if used)

 - Adapt your QMS to recognize E-Signatures and describe how they are intended to work

 - Prepare all the Document Templates to be used for eSigning (the system needs to know where in the document the signature shall be placed.
-Page nr, location on page, margins and spaces etc).
+Page nr, location on the page, margins, and spaces, etc).

 - Validate the E-Signing System